trakx/github-actions/README.md

 Used to try to retrieve tag as artifact and push it.

 ### test-dotnet
-Build and test a dotnet solution, posting code coverage results to Codacy.
+Builds and tests a dotnet solution, posting code coverage results to Codacy.

 ## Shared workflows
 All shared workflows are available in `.github/workflows/` path.

 ### shared-build-deploy-container
-Build, push and deploy a container image to Kubernetes.
+Builds, publishes and deploys a container image to Kubernetes.
-Uses both `publish-container-image` and `deploy` actions.
+Uses both `build-publish-container-image` and `deploy` actions.